Finding My Way to Medical School: Avni’s Story

 The Nuts and Bolts – Full-Length Practice Exams

 When the “why” is clear, the “how” is easy!
 Unfortunately, hundreds of Reddit threads and an overwhelming number of MCAT resources beg to differ.
 When it came time to start studying for the MCAT, I had no idea where to start.
-I scavenged the Internet for the perfect combination of resources, as this exam truly is two years of foundational scientific coursework tested in one eight-hour critical-thinking focused exam.
+I scavenged the Internet for the perfect combination of resources because this exam truly is two years of foundational scientific coursework tested in one, eight-hour, critical-thinking-focused exam.

 Eventually, I leaned on my upperclassmen friends to point me toward Blueprint.
 Studying for the MCAT is like training for a marathon.
 It takes weeks of preparation, and the more practice we do, the better trained our brains are for Test Day!
 Blueprint’s full-length exams were the perfect training tool for me.
 Alongside hundreds of practice questions, the detailed explanations outlining both correct and incorrect answer choices really allowed me to truly think like an MCAT test-writer and to rewire my brain to think strategically about how to answer passage-based questions.
 At an affordable price point, I felt that the full-length exams were representative of my real MCAT, which I ended up taking in May 2021.